azat-co/practicalnode/chapter4/chapter4.md

 ## Conditions (if)

-Interestingly enough, in addition to the standard JavaScript code where the `if` statement can be used by prefixing it with `-`, we can use a minimalistic Jade alternative with no prefix and no parentheses—for example,
+Interestingly enough, in addition to the standard JavaScript code where the `if` statement can be used by prefixing it with `-`, we can use a minimalistic Pug alternative with no prefix and no parentheses—for example,

     - var user = {}
     - user.admin = Math.random()>0.5